1871fotc/fotc/docs/walks/men-of-the-royal-navy.md

 ## Sources

 - ‘BDM Queensland Index Search’, The State of Queensland (Department of Justice and Attorney-General), 1995-2013
-- Trove, Digitised Newspapers and More (2016)
+- Trove, Digitised Newspapers and more (2016)
 - ancestry.com.
 - Royal Navy records UK
 - Peter Collins CGMM